Dr. R. Michael Philson, Associate Provost

 Faculty-led programs are study abroad courses taught internationally by K-State faculty and are coordinated by the Study Abroad Office in cooperation with the academic departments.

-Exchange programs involve reciprocal partnerships with universities abroad that allow students to attend partner universities while paying resident tuition and study abroad fees at K-State.
+Exchange programs involve reciprocal partnerships with foreign universities that allow students to attend partner universities while paying resident tuition and study abroad fees at K-State.
 Additional program options are available through direct enrollment and selected program providers.

 Scholarship Programs for Foreign Study